elcuervo/vcr.js/README.md

 ## How to use it

 I try to make it as similar to original VCR as possible.
-Using [Gerbil](http://github.com/elcuervo/gerbil) :P it's something like this:
+Using [Gerbil](http://github.com/elcuervo/gerbil) it's something like this:

 ```javascript
 scenario("Ajax interception", {